d-miller/d-miller.github.io/teaching.md

 <h1 style="margin-top: 1em;">Prior Teaching Experience</h1>

 I especially enjoy teaching statistics and quantitative methods to diverse audiences, including undergraduates, graduate students, academic faculty, and other researchers.
-My interest in conveying complex technical content started when I taught physics undergraduates as a paid tutor for three years at Harvey Mudd College's tutoring center.
+My interest in conveying complex technical content started when I taught physics to STEM majors as a paid tutor for three years at Harvey Mudd College's tutoring center.

 At Northwestern, I was a graduate teaching assistant for seven undergraduate psychology courses, often helping to highlight methods issues in even content-focused courses: